New-Languages-for-NLP/course-materials/_sources/w1/tokenization.md

 ## Adding new exceptions for your language

 spaCy comes with a lot of opinions and defaults right from the beginning.
-In most cases,this will save you time.
+In most cases, this will save you time.
 You can find the default tokenizer exceptions by importing them.

 ```python
 from spacy.lang.tokenizer_exceptions import BASE_EXCEPTIONS